ossf/malicious-packages/docs/schema_additions.md

 If the URL contains only a host (e.g. `example.com`), then add the host to either `domains` or `ips` field instead.

+### iocs.files[] field

+The `files` field is a JSON array of objects, each describing a single file associated with the malicious package.

+Files are recorded separately from the network indicators above, and each entry carries its own `source` so that consumers can distinguish package artifacts (the published tarball/wheel, which may only ever be processed as a stream) from files that are dropped or generated at run time (for example a second-stage payload downloaded from a C2, or content decoded from data embedded in the archive).
+Keeping these apart avoids mixing, e.g., ten package tarballs and two dropped files into a single flat list.

+Each object may contain the following fields.
+An entry must have at least a `path` or one digest under `digests`.

+#### iocs.files[].path field

+The `path` field is an optional string giving the file name as observed, either relative or absolute.
+It is limited to 1024 characters.
+It may be omitted when the file never has a stable path (e.g. an in-memory second stage identified only by its digest).

+#### iocs.files[].note field

+The `note` field is an optional free-text string describing the file.
+It is limited to 512 characters.

+#### iocs.files[].source field

+The `source` field is an optional string recording where the file came from.
+It must be one of:

+- `package-archive` — the file is part of the published package artifact.
+- `downloaded` — the file was retrieved at run time (e.g. from a C2).
+- `generated` — the file was produced at run time from code in the archive or data downloaded from a C2 (e.g. base64-decoded or decrypted).

+#### iocs.files[].digests field

+The `digests` field is an optional JSON object mapping a hash algorithm name to the file's digest under that algorithm.
+Recognised algorithms are:

+- `sha256` — a lowercase hex-encoded SHA-256 digest (64 hex characters).
+- `tlsh` — a hex-encoded [TLSH](https://tlsh.org/) fuzzy hash (70 hex
+  characters, optionally prefixed with the `T1` version marker), useful for clustering variants of the same payload.

 ## malicious-packages-origins fields